apache/kafka/clients/src/main/resources/common/message/README.md

 -----------
 There are several primitive field types available.

-* "boolean": either true or false.
+* "bool": either true or false.

 * "int8": an 8-bit integer.